-Section 7.6.
+Section 8.6.
 Term Limits.

-There are no term limits for service as the Chair of the Board or as Treasurer, except that the Chair and Treasurer have to be Directors and so if their position as a Director terminates, then their position as an officer will also terminate.
+The President and Treasurer may only serve two (2) consecutive terms.

-Section 7.7.
+Section 8.7.
 Resignation, Removal and Vacancies.

 An officer’s position with USA Judo shall be declared vacant upon the officer’s resignation, removal, incapacity, disability or death.
-The Chair of the Board or Treasurer may resign at any time by giving written notice to the Board.
+The President or Treasurer may resign at any time by giving written notice to the Board.
 The Secretary may resign at any time by giving written notice to the Chief Executive Officer.
 Such resignation shall take effect at the time specified in the notice, and, unless otherwise specified in the notice, the acceptance of such resignation shall not be necessary to make it effective.

-The Chair of the Board or the Treasurer may be removed for cause upon the affirmative vote of at least two-thirds (2/3) of the total voting power of the Board (excluding the voting power of the Director in question).
-The Chair or the Treasurer may also be removed not for cause upon the affirmative vote of at least three-fourths (3/4) of the total voting power of the Board (excluding the voting power of the Director in question).
+The President may be removed as set forth in Section 7.12.
+The Treasurer (if not a Board member) may be removed at any time with or without cause upon a majority vote of the Board and (if a Board member) for cause upon the affirmative vote of at least two-thirds (2/3) of the total voting power of the Board (excluding the voting power of the Director in question and any vacancies) and three-fourths (3/4) of the total voting power of the Board (excluding the voting power of the Director in question and any vacancies).
 The Secretary may be removed by the Chief Executive Officer, with or without cause.
 The removal of an officer from his or her position as officer does not necessarily require removal from his or her position on the Board.

-Any vacancy occurring in the Chair or the Treasurer shall be filled by the Board, by majority vote.
-A Chair or Treasurer elected to fill a vacancy shall be elected for the unexpired term of such Chair or Treasurer’s predecessor in office.
+Any vacancy occurring in the Chair or the Treasurer shall be filled as set forth in Section 8.2.
+A President or Treasurer elected to fill a vacancy shall be elected for the unexpired term of such President or Treasurer’s predecessor in office.
 A vacancy in the office of Secretary shall be filled by the Chief Executive Officer.
 Any individual selected to fill a vacancy in the office of Secretary shall be approved by the Board.

-Section 7.8.
+Section 8.8.
 Compensation.

-The Chair of the Board and the Treasurer shall not receive compensation for his or her service as Chair or Treasurer, although the reasonable expenses of the Chair or Treasurer may be paid or reimbursed in accordance with USA Judo’s policies.
-The Chair and Treasurer are disqualified from receiving compensation for services rendered to or for the benefit of USA Judo in any other capacity.
+The President and the Treasurer shall not receive compensation for his or her service as President or Treasurer, although the reasonable expenses of the President or Treasurer may be paid or reimbursed in accordance with USA Judo’s policies.
+The President and Treasurer are disqualified from receiving compensation for services rendered to or for the benefit of USA Judo in any other capacity.
 To the extent the Secretary is a designated member of USA Judo’s staff, the Secretary shall be entitled to regular compensation in connection with his or her employment and may be provided additional compensation for service as Secretary.

-SECTION 8.
+SECTION 9.
 COMMITTEES